Ingefast/metagene_express/README.md

 ## 3. Looking at the data: metagene plots, boxplots and heatmaps

-The script **`metagene.plotter.r`** creates a combined line graph linking the average coverage or methylation values across each feature and its flanks, and a boxplot for the values only within the feature body.
+The script **`metagene.plotter.r`** creates a combined line graph linking the average coverage or methylation values across the bins of each feature and its flanks, and a boxplot for the values only within the feature body.
 In the example below four tracks representing two conditions with two replicates are presented.

 ![This is an image](/images/figure1.png)